-My work talks quietly about the underlying significance of the domestic sphere on artist production.
+My work talks quietly about the underlying significance of the domestic sphere on artistic production.
 It argues for the relevance of craft, specifically ceramics and fiber arts, by creating a conversation between the two mediums.
-Displaying a fascination with the way fiber marks clay, my ceramics exhibit just how subtle those marks can be.

 It all seems to be about copying artwork that is interesting, as a way of slowing myself down to focus on something that I do not understand at first.
 My work becomes a sort of meditation on the work and feels like I’m talking to the artist, trying to discover what choices were made, and see where it leads.
 It’s like learning a language of shape, form, geometry, pattern, and color.
 By looking really closely, I find a place for my own making which feels interesting, meaningful, and creative.